jacobosandoval/tank/README.md

 # tank
-The solution to the thank problem using simulink
+The solution to the tank problem using simulink